 Myth #2: Home insurance covers flood damage

 Hence, if floodwaters were to enter your home, you wouldn’t be able to file an insurance claim for the damage.
 You will have to purchase additional flood insurance.
 This is a common insurance policy offered by most of the insurance companies in South Florida.
+So, it is always better to know beforehand what home insurances cover.

 Myth #3: Home insurance covers your medical expenses in case you are injured